nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

 <hr/>
 In this post we will install Oracle Instant Client that enables communication between python scripts and oracle database.

-## Why use instant client
+## Why use Oracle Instant Client
-* Without Oracle Instant Client configured properly, python scripts ca
+* Without Oracle Instant Client configured properly, python scripts cannot communicate with the oracle database.

+## When is Instant Client not required
+* If you computer that is running python scripts already has Oracle database

 ## Connecting to a database